Online POMDP Planning with Anytime Deterministic Optimality Guarantees: Experiments

 In this subsection, we focus on the application of deterministic bounds exclusively for decision-making.
 This approach involves using a predefined exploration strategy during the planning phase, but making the final action selection based on the deterministic bounds as shown in \eqref{eq:optimalRecursive}.
 The comparative results for the standard and deterministically-bounded versions of the POMCP and DESPOT algorithms are presented in Table \ref{tab:certify}.
 These versions, labeled DB-POMCP and DB-DESPOT, adhere to the original exploration criteria of their respective algorithms but select actions based on the highest lower bound, as specified in \eqref{eq:lowerBound}.

 Our experimental analysis reveals that, in addition to offering a level of optimality certification for the chosen actions, utilizing deterministic bounds for action selection can enhance the expected cumulative reward.
 It is important to note, however, that this method does not always lead to better outcomes.
-Specifically, it may not be advantageous in situations where the highest lower bound is less than other available upper bounds (for instance, comparing actions $a^1$ and $a^3$ in figure \ref{fig:intervals}).
-This limitation is evident in the results for the Laser Tag POMDP, a considerably larger problem compared to the other POMDPs evaluated, where the deterministic bounds did not yield performance improvements.
+Specifically, it may not be advantageous in situations where the highest lower bound is less than other available upper bounds (for instance, comparing actions $a^1$ and $a^3$ in figure \ref{fig:intervals}). \VI{In practice, when the bounds overlap, using them for action selection provides only heuristic guidance and may be incorrect.
+In our experiments, we used uniform bounds accross all future belief states, which are not useful for guiding the policy towards better actions.
+In fact, the more symmetric the bounds are at different nodes, the more belief nodes the algorithm will have to visit to distinguish between the attractiveness of different actions.
+While this can be improved by considering informed bounds, e.g. MDP-optimal for upper bounds or rollout-based lower bounds, we leave it for future work.
+When using uninformed bounds, a large POMDP with large state, observation or action spaces, leads to more loose bounds, which in turn reduces the effectiveness of our approach.} This limitation is evident in the results for the Laser Tag POMDP, a considerably larger problem compared to the other POMDPs evaluated, where the deterministic bounds did not yield performance improvements.